-Below are Reliability RootScores for each metro, and each metro is linked to the relevant RootScore Report report for reference.
+Below are Reliability RootScore Award winners and Reliability RootScores for each operator in each metro, and market is linked to the relevant RootScore Report for reference.

-EE wins/tied for the Reliability RootScore Award in more markets than any other operator (15), allowing it to make claims in the metros it wins alongside making the national claim of the UK's Most Reliable Network based on UK-wide results.
+EE won/tied for the Reliability RootScore Award in more markets than any other operator at 16 (15 outright wins and one shared win), allowing it to make claims in the metros it wins alongside making the national claim of the UK's Most Reliable Network based on UK-wide results.